oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

      ![Choosing a purchase option in the order form](images/choose-an-option-focus.png " ")

 3. When you make a selection, you'll see the *Description* and *Price per* fields change to reflect your product selection.
-If you thought "Oracle REST APIs" just then, you'd be correct.
-We have Oracle REST APIs for requesting product description *and* pricing information.
+You'd be correct if you thought "Oracle REST APIs" just then.
+We have Oracle REST APIs requesting product descriptions *and* pricing information.

    ![Description has been updated in order form](images/single-access-pass-option-description-updated.png " ")

    > 💡 *A more performant alternative* to this approach might be to request all data from a single API.
 However, this example merely highlights how *multiple* Oracle REST APIs can be used on a single page.

 4. Next, update the *Passes needed* field.
-As you do this you'll see the *Total Price* field update.
-When you're satisfied with your selections click the "Complete my purchase" button:
+You'll see the *Total Price* field update as you do this.
+When you're satisfied with your selections, click the "Complete my purchase" button:

    ![Total price updates on order form](images/total-price-updates-with-quantity.png " ")

 5. The **`orderhistory.html`** page will load.

-     > 🧠 *To keep this simple, we've omitted the payment gateway step, but since you have access to the code, you could always add that in later.*
+     > 🧠 *To keep this simple, we've omitted the payment gateway step, but since you have access to the code, you could always add that later.*

     A table with our previous orders will appear.
 Yet again, we have been served this data through another Oracle REST API.

     ![Reviewing the changes from your POST request](images/table-with-previous-orders.png " ")

 6. Later, you'll see how everything works together in our **`app.py`** file.
-But for now, its important to understand the role Oracle REST APIs play in this application.
+But for now, it's essential to understand Oracle REST APIs' role in this application.

 7. Congratulations, you made it!
 You should now have a better understanding of:
    * This particular Flask application